-- 1. INDRA, bring for our protection riches, most abundant, enjoyable, the source of victory, the humbler of our foes. - 2.
-By which we may repel our enemies, whether (encountering them) hand to hand, or on horse-back; ever protected by thee. - 3.
-Defended by thee, INDRA, we possess a ponderous weapon, wherewith we may entirely conquer our opponents. - 4.
-With thee for our ally, INDRA, and (aided by) missile-hurling heroer, we are able to overcome (our foes) arrayed in hosts.
+Varga XV.
+1. INDRA, bring for our protection riches, most abundant, enjoyable, the source of victory, the humbler of our foes.

+2. By which we may repel our enemies, whether (encountering them) hand to hand,b or on horseback;c ever protected by thee.

+3. Defended by thee, INDRA, we possess a ponderous weapon, wherewith we may entirely conquer our opponents.

+4. With thee for our ally, INDRA, and (aided by)

+a The text has, over the five men or classes of men, pancha kshitinúm; the latter term is explained etymologically, those who are fit for habitations (nivásárhánám): the phrase is of not unfrequent recurrence, and is usually said to imply the four castes, Bráhmaňas, Kshatriyas, Vaiśyas, and Súdras, and Nishádas, barbarians, or those who have no caste, intending possibly the aboriginal races of India, all in a very low stage of civilization, like the Gonds, Koles, and Bhils of the present day.

+b Literally, by striking with the fist, mushti hatyayá.

+c "With a horse;" the Scholiast explains this and the preceding to intend infantry and cavalry.

+missile-hurling heroes, we are able to overcome (our foes) arrayed in hosts.

-- 5. Mighty is INDRA, and supreme; may magnitude ever (belong) to the bearer of the thunderbolt; may his strong (armies) be ever vast as the heavens. - 6.
-Whatever men have recourse to INDRA in battle, or for the acquirement of offspring, and the wise who are desirous of understanding, (obtain their desires). - 7.
-The belly of INDRA, which quaffs the Soma juice abundantly, swells like the ocean, (and is ever) moist, like the ample fluids of the palate. - 8.
-Verily the words of INDRA to his worshipper are true, manifold, cow-conferring, and to be held in honour; (they are) like a branch (loaded with) ripe (fruit). - 9.
-Verily, INDRA, thy glories are at all times the protectors of every such worshipper as I am. - 10.
-Verily his chanted and recited praises are to be desired and repeated to INDRA, that he may drink the Soma juice.
+5. Mighty is INDRA, and supreme; may magnitude ever (belong) to the bearer of the thunderbolt; may his strong (armies) be ever vast as the heavens.

+6. Whatever men have recourse to INDRA in battle, or for the acquirement of offspring, and the wise who are desirous of understanding, (obtain their desires).

+7. The belly of INDRA, which quaffs the Soma juice abundantly, swells like the ocean, (and is ever) moist, like the ample fluids of the palate.

+8. Verily the words of INDRA to his worshipper are true, manifold, cow-conferring, and to be held in honour; (they are) like a branch (loaded with) ripe (fruit).

+9. Verily, INDRA, thy glories are at all times the protectors of every such worshipper as I am.

+10. Verily his chanted and recited praisesh are to be desired and repeated to INDRA, that he may drink the Soma juice.

+b The first is the translation of Stoma, which the commentary defines, Sáma-sádhyam stotram, praise to be accomplished by the Sáma-Veda: the second is the rendering of Uktha, which the same authority describes as the Rik-sádhyam śastram, the unsung praise to be accomplished by the Rich.
+Sastram is explained by Varga XVI.

+&lt;sup>a The Scholiast expounds the text urvirápo na kákudah as rendered above; but kákuda may refer to kakud, the pinnacle of a mountain, and the phrase might then be translated, like the abundant waters (or torrents) from the mountain-tops.

+Súkta II.
+(IX.)